Kotlin/dokka/docs/topics/runners/cli.md

                 <li>Bitbucket: <code>#lines-</code></li>
             </list>
         </p>
-        <p>Default is empty (no suffix).</p>
+        <p>Default: empty (no suffix).</p>
     </def>
 </deflist>

 ### Per-package configuration

-Configuration block that allows setting some options for specific packages matched by `matchingRegex`.
+The `perPackageOptions` configuration block allows you to set some options for specific packages matched by `matchingRegex`.

-Configurable for all source sets at once, or [for each source set individually](#source-set-configuration)
+You can configure source sets together at the same time, or [individually](#source-set-configuration):

 ```json
 {